 (d) to sell by retail any poison,

-in or at any pharmacy or other premises or place of business specified in the licence, to any person who satisfies the CEO that he is a fit and proper person to be the holder of such a licence.
+in premises or at a place of business specified in the licence, to any person who satisfies the CEO that he is a fit and proper person to be the holder of such a licence.

 (2) An application for a licence under this section shall be made in the prescribed manner to the CEO, who may in his discretion grant or refuse the licence.